White circle

 Since their portfolio of chillers is so large (sometimes over a 1000 chillers), manual tasks to create reports add up quickly over the workday.
 Inefficiencies in this workflow can cost them an extra 15-30 minutes per chiller to generate a recommendation, so it's really important to make this process more efficient.

-Common issues we heard from engineers:
+Common issues I heard from engineers:

 Lots of repetitive work that involves copying and pasting the same information into multiple locations for each report.
 Creating the custom report in word, copying and pasting that information back into the CEP, then copying that same information into Microsoft Teams for each chiller being diagnosed.